-The author suggest it would be far more advantageous and cost effective initially to study ALS in specific detail, rather than embark on a random, directionless and most likely futile study of Alzheimer’s or other forms of degenerative brain or nerve diseases.
+The author suggest it would be far more advantageous and cost effective initially to study ALS in specific detail, rather than embark on a random, directionless and most likely futile study of Alzheimer’s or other degenerative brain or nerve diseases.

 The very first clinical studies must attempt to measure, quantify, retard or alter the rate of progression of loss of muscle strength in patients with ALS, both by age of onset and sex.

 Several simple dietary studies in patients with ALS are mandatory. (a) Does altering the amount of specific proteins affect the rate of muscle loss and strength?

 Simply confirming that the rate of progression of ALS can be altered should provide an additional impetus for further evaluation of dietary factors.
 If such simple studies confirm that diet alone, can alter the rate of progression, in matched controls in patients with ALS, this seemingly insignificant study will provide the first real evidence ever; ALS might be amenable to treatment.

 Another simple question pertinent to diets is: Do absolute vegetarians have the same, lesser or greater incidence of ALS in particular?
 An equally important question: If an absolute vegetarian does develop ALS, does it progress at the same or lesser rate than in non-vegetarians?